Chapter 2 Introduction

 4. All IDE/Toolchain settings are configured by core tools properly and automatically.GNU Arm Embedded Toolchain

-5 is also supported.Nim
+5 is also supported.Platform Bundles

 Provide different bundles for different application scenarios (such as